Pay Policy Statement for 2018-19

 The pay policy statement must as a minimum include details of the council’s policy on:

 For the purposes of the Localism Act 2011 and this statement, the term “chief officers” is defined by Section 2 of the Local Government and Housing Act 1989.
-For these councils, the term “chief officers” refers to the chief executive and heads of service.
+For these councils, the term “chief officers” refers to the chief executive, heads of service, service managers, the head of paid service, the monitoring officer and the chief finance officer.

 Chief officers may be employed by either council, and are placed at the disposal of the other by means of an agreement made under Section 113 of the Local Government Act 1972.

-Chief officers are paid a spot salary.
-The spot salaries which apply for the whole of 2017-18 are increased by 1.3 per cent from the 2016-17 salaries, and are as follows:
+The chief executive and heads of service are paid a spot salary.
+The salaries which apply for the whole of 2018-19 after the increase of 2.8 per cent are as follows:

 Chief officers do not receive any performance-related pay or bonuses.

-The chief executive has been appointed as the councils’ returning officer.
-In this role he receives additional remuneration, which varies from year to year.
-He may also employ other chief officers to support him in his work.
-Fees payable for district and parish council elections have been agreed by each council.
+The head of legal and democratic has been appointed as the councils’ returning officer.
+In this role they receive additional remuneration, which varies from year to year.
+They may also employ other officers to support them in their work.
+Fees payable for district and parish council elections are agreed by each council.
 Fees for other types of election are agreed and payable by the government or other bodies such as Oxfordshire County Council.

 On recruitment of a new head of service within the current management structure, the gross base salary on recruitment will be the spot salary stated in paragraph 7, though this may be varied if an interim appointment is made.